Complete injury analysis and individualized treatment plans.

 House Bill 4643 allows Illinois consumers to pursue and begin physical therapy services without a doctor’s referral while still ensuring professional medical oversight safeguards.

 How does this affect your access to Physical Therapy?

-While before you needed a prescription or a referral from a doctor, you can now visit a physical therapist without that - whether for an injury, a sore muscle or pain, to improve your fitness and mobility or to address a functional goal, among other reasons.
+You can now visit a physical therapist without a doctor's prescription - whether for an injury, a sore muscle or pain, to improve your fitness and mobility or to address a functional goal, among other reasons.

 Important things to know...